 Second, every All-Outdoors Cherry Creek trip is lead by a Guide Boat or Cataraft.
 The Guide Boat is paddled by AO guides and runs at the front of each trip to create a “safety net” below rapids.
 The extra guides also help foster smooth execution of on water trip logistics.

-Still have questions about Cherry Creek?
+Still have questions about Cherry Creek and whether it is appropriate for you and your group?
 Visit the Cherry Creek FAQ.

 To learn more about our Cherry Creek rafting trips, explore our 1-Day and Multi-Day Tuolumne/Cherry Creek Combo trip options.
 If you want to start booking your trip now, you can call our office at (800) 247-2387 during business hours or check for available space online.